 6. The day before departure

-You’re almost there.
-You’re exhausted, having performed a million tasks preparing your family for the upcoming move, but you’re in the home stretch now.
-Tomorrow is the Big Day – at least for your pet.
+You're almost at the finish line.
+Exhausted from completing countless tasks to prepare your family for the upcoming move, you're now in the final stretch.
+Tomorrow is the day your pet has been waiting for - the Big Day.
 (Families moving to countries that require quarantine often choose to send their pets ahead of them.)
 Surprisingly, you feel a sense of calm because you're fully prepared.

-Just to be sure, though, take time today to double-check your preparations.
+Just to be absolutely sure, take some time today to double-check all your preparations.

-- Your pet’s travel reservations are confirmed.
-Check.
+- Verify that your pet's travel reservations are confirmed.

-Budget extra time to play with your dog or cat today.
-Lots of exercise will help reduce pre-travel anxiety (for you as well as him).
-So will lots of love and time together.
-No matter how many changes your beloved furbaby has soon recently, knowing you are still there for them is what matters most.
+Set aside extra time today to play with your furry friend.
+Plenty of exercise will help reduce pre-travel anxiety for both of you.
+Shower them with love and spend quality time together.
+No matter how many changes your furry companion has experienced recently, knowing that you're still there for them is what matters most.

 7. Travel day

-The most important things you can do on the day your pet departs is to exude a sense of calm.
+The most crucial thing you can do on the day your furry friend departs is to exude a sense of calm.
 We understand it's not an easy task, but as the leader, your demeanor sets the tone for your pet.
 If you remain positive and relaxed, your furry companion will follow suit.
-It's time for the final pre-flight check, then it’s off to the airport.
-The next thing you know, you’ll be reunited in your new home country.
+It's time for the final pre-flight check, and then it's off to the airport.
+Before you know it, you'll be reunited with your beloved pet in your new home country.

-And once you all arrive at your destination, what’s the best way to greet your pet after her international journey?
-You know the answer: lots of smooches and cuddles, followed by some yummy treats!
+And once you and your furry family member arrive at your destination, how should you greet them after their international journey?
+You already know the answer: shower them with kisses and cuddles, followed by some delicious treats!

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.